har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 * In the Arduino IDE v1.8.16, select `Tools->Board->ESP8266 Boards (3.0.2) : Generic ESP8266 module`
 * Select `Tools->CPU Frequency : 80MHz`
 * Select `Tools->Erase Flash : All flash contents`.
-* Select `Tools->Flash Size : 1MB (FS:1MB OTA:~1019kB)`.
-Note : we are using a 4MB ESP-12E/F, but first selecting and flashing a different partition format fixes issues with the NVS flash calibration data area not being erased for the first boot.
+* Select `Tools->Flash Size : 1MB (FS:None OTA:~502kB)`.
+Note : we are using a 4MB ESP-12E/F, but first selecting and flashing a different partition format fixes issues with the EEPROM flash calibration data area not being erased for the first boot.
 * Press and hold the PCC button.
 Momentarily press the Reset button.
 Release the PCC button.
 Now the ESP8266 will be in download mode.
 * Flash the application firmware.
 Results don't matter.
 * Select `Tools->Flash Size : 4MB (FS:1MB OTA:~1019kB)`